10 Milford Sound Walks You Can’t Miss

 This one is so quick that you simply can’t miss it!
 For an awesome perspective of Milford Sound framed by native bush, make your way to the back of the cafe.
 The entrance to the walk is marked by an information panel about Donald Sutherland’s Grave.
 From here, it’s a quick uphill climb to a platform giving you an elevated view of Milford Sound.
 Return the way you came.

 Location: Around the back of the cafe on the Milford Sound waterfront.
-Walk is marked by a Department of Conservation (DoC) sign and Donald Sutherland’s grave.
+The walk is marked by a Department of Conservation (DoC) sign and Donald Sutherland’s grave.

 Take an easy flat stroll on the boardwalks before the majestic Milford Sound.
 Soak up views from the waterfront between small stretches of beech forest and flax.
 Information panels along the way tell the story of Milford Sound, as well as its fauna and flora.
 A quick detour onto the sandy waterfront from the path is a budding photographer’s paradise.